Kate Daniels (book series): Setting

-The series takes place in an parallel universe future.
-In this world, magic had once dominated ancient civilization, but waned as technology advanced, until one day it returned and pushed out technology: the burgeoning internet died, planes fell from the sky, and people transformed into strange beasts.
+The series takes place in a future alternate history, magic-imbued world, set primarily in Atlanta.
+In this world, magic had once dominated ancient civilization, but waned to nothing as technology advanced, until one day it returned: the burgeoning internet died, planes fell from the sky, and people transformed into beasts.
 Three decades into this apocalypse, magic and technology continue to fight it out in waves.
 Cities and roads have crumbled as magic eats away at steel and concrete.
+Atlanta landmarks are depicted as collapsed and overgrown, as nature is supercharged by the magic waves.
 Humans have adapted by returning to newspapers, horse-and-cart, and seeking safety in numbers.

+Ilona Gordon discussed their inspiration for the world's magic apocalypse in an interview with author Nalini Singh: There are so many stories where the magic is going out of the world.
+Tolkien's work, for example, explores that theme.
+And it always made me so sad to read about it.
+I mean, we yearn for magic.
+Look at the film industry – we basically use cutting edge technology to create magic on screen.
+It's an integral part of being human: to want a touch of something mystical and unexplained.
+It seemed natural to bring about "reverse" apocalypse: magic is back with a vengeance.

-The literary scholar Stephen Ekman likens the introduction of supernatural elements in the Kate Daniels world to the novum in science fiction: society is instantly and irrevocably changed, providing the authors with a means of examining how their characters react to social upheaval.
+The literary scholar Stefan Ekman likens the introduction of supernatural elements in the Kate Daniels world to the novum in science fiction: society is instantly and irrevocably changed, providing the authors with a means of examining how their characters react to social upheaval.
 Within Kate's world, humans have splintered into many factions, primarily based on the group's magic status and type of magic, creating opportunities for conflict that play out from many angles throughout the series.